Proud Parents, Proud Eagles Fans

 She gave me a high-five and that's when I learned she is Diane Long, the mother of Eagles defensive end Chris Long.

 What a great surprise!
 She quickly introduced me to her husband Howie.
 We talked for quite some time, sharing our enthusiasm for this special Eagles team.
-I even met Diane's best friend who happens to be big fans of Action News and watch me daily back home, so that help break the ice even more.
+I even met Diane's best friend who happens to be a big fan of Action News and watches me daily back home, so that help break the ice even more.

 It was a great night and wonderful to meet Diane and Howie.
 And it all started with a conversation and compliment about a green dress.